kristine-loh/kristine-loh.github.io/_pages/leadership.md

 **Society of Women Engineers** <br/>
 *Unviersity of Minnesota Section*<br/>
-GradSWE Committee Member | March 2021 to Present
+GradSWE Committee Chair | March 2021 to Present
  * Lead the revitalization of the UMN GradSWE committee by hosting events catered to graduate students

 *Societal*<br/>